neowc/IOD/minithree/README.md

 ○	Implement CRUD operations to interact with the database.
 ○	The database is hosted locally.
 4. Integration:
-○	Use Axios to send requests to your Next.js API routes.
+○	Use Next/server to send requests to your Next.js API routes.

 ## Installation & Run